-The main destination and focal point of our Afro-Brazilian Heritage tour will be the Pelourunho District, the most important historical center of colonial architecture in Latin America.
+The main destination and focal point of our Afro-Brazilian Heritage tour will be the Pelourinho District, the most important historical center of colonial architecture in Latin America.
 Pelourinho has the largest collection of Baroque colonial architecture in Latin America, a UNESCO World Heritage site.

 This tour includes a delightful group lunch in Pelourinho and a special visit to the Afro-Brazilian museum.

-You'll visit the first slave market in Brazil; the first African Church in the Americas, built in 1704 - dine at restaurants and shop at art galleries/souvenir stores in the Pelourinho district owned by black Afro-Brazilian entrepreneurs who are direct decedents of African slaves who were once bought and sold in the Pelourinho.
+You'll visit the first slave market in Brazil; the First African Church in the Americas, built in 1704 - dine at restaurants and shop at art galleries/souvenir stores in the Pelourinho district owned by black Afro-Brazilian entrepreneurs who are direct decedents of African slaves who were once bought and sold in the Pelourinho.
 Pelourinho, which means ‘whipping stick’ in Portuguese, was the first place slaves were auctioned off to slave traders upon arrival in Salvador.

-Additionally, we offer more intimate excursions like a half-day cooking class in Salvador's historic district; discover the secrets of cooking some of Brazil’s most popular, homegrown, foods born out of slavery like Moqueca (moo-kek-a) or Feijoada.
+Additionally, we offer more intimate excursions like a half-day cooking class in Salvador's historic district; discover the secrets of cooking some of Brazil’s most popular, homegrown, foods born out of slavery like Moqueca or Feijoada.

 There is no better place to learn how to prepare authentic Afro-Brazilian foods than here in Salvador.
 Bahia’s strong sense of cultural identity, with African, Native Brazilian and European influences, has made Bahia a mystical land with rich folk culture.